louispool/deskpi-super6c/roles/metallb-install/README.md

 ### Configuration

-Configure the namespace for the MetalLB deployment via the fact `k3s_metallb_namespace`:
+Configure the namespace for the MetalLB deployment via the config variable `k3s_metallb_namespace`:
 ```
 k3s_metallb_namespace: metallb-system
 ```

-Configure the pool of IP addresses MetalLB can assign to services via the fact `k3s_external_ip_range` In either CIDR notation (e.g. 192.168.10.0/24) or as a start and an end IP address separated by a hyphen:
+Configure the pool of IP addresses MetalLB can assign to services via the variable `k3s_external_ip_range`.
+In either CIDR notation (e.g. 192.168.10.0/24) or as a start and an end IP address separated by a hyphen:
 ```yaml
 k3s_external_ip_range="192.168.1.100-192.168.1.200"
 ```